SteamDatabase/SalienCheat/README.md

 2. Extract the contents of this script to the same folder
 3. Run the script: `php cheat.php`

+### Mac

+0. (optional) Launch the App Store and download any updates for macOS.
+Newer versions of macOS have php and curl included by default.
+1. Extract the contents of this script to the Downloads folder.
+2. Launch Terminal and run the script: `php downloads/cheat.php`

 You can also provide token directly in CLI, to ease running multiple accounts:
 ```
 php cheat.php token1